sfnxboy/Pewlett-Hackard-Analysis/README.md

 All created queries relating to the READ_ME can be found in the Deliverable_Queries.txt file.

-# Overview and Purpose
+## Overview and Purpose
 We will put our data modelling, engineering, and analysis skills to the test by applying our knowledge of data frames and tabular data to use.
 Pewlett-Hackard, a mock-company, has hired me to use my experience regarding datasets, databases, and SQL to help prepare for the large number of employees retiring from their company.
 The CSV files in the Data Folder include a number of datasets I created through PostgreSQL queries to help answer the company’s questions.
 The PHE_DB_Queries.txt file contains all the queries I created for this project.
 Throughout the rest of the READ_ME I will discuss two specific assignments.
 The Deliverable_Queries.txt file contains the set of queries used for these two assignments.
 The first assignment asks what the number of retiring employees is per title, and second assignment asks who is eligible to participate in a mentorship program to help train new employees to fill the void left by the retirees.
 I will discuss my results and findings of the two assignments after reviewing my process.

-## ERDs
+## Process
-When I first assigned to this project, I knew I needed to develop a good outline of what I was working with.
+### A Clean Workspace
+When dealing with multiple csv’s, it is best to begin by creating an outline.
 I created an entity relationship diagram (ERD) to visualize where the relationships exist between datasets.
 With a quick glance at the below ERD below, one can find what column headers can be found on each table, the datatypes of each column, primary/foreign keys, and how data is connected between tables.
 Database keys identify records from tables and establish relationships between tables.
 There are numerous types of keys.
 For our purposes, I utilized only primary and foreign keys.
 Primary keys are an important part of database design, and each table must include a primary key, they serve as a link between tables.
 Primary keys are characterized as either a single or combination of fields which uniquely identify a row in the table.A foreign key in one table represents the primary key of another table.
 The relationship between the two is created by referencing each key.

 ![image](https://user-images.githubusercontent.com/68082808/93276418-6ed31c80-f78d-11ea-84a0-7e18f3f242f1.png)

-## PostgreSQL
+### PostgreSQL
 I use the ERD to build a clean database in PostgreSQL.
 After importing the CSV files into their respective tables, I set to work joining datasets and creating new tables to answer important questions.
 Pewlett-Hackard have many employees retiring soon, and they hired me to find all employees eligible for retirement.
 To answer their questions, I wrote queries in PostgreSQL to filter relevant data into unique datasets.
 For instance, after making a dataset of all employees who still work for the company who are also eligible for retirement, I created a query for a dataset that reveals the number of employees eligible for retirement per department.

 ```